Leon D. Milbeck vs. TrueCar, Inc., et al., No. 2:18-CV-02612 (SVW-AGR) (C.D. Cal.)

 If you are a Settlement Class Member and you wish to object to the Settlement, the Plan of Allocation, or Lead Counsel’s application for attorneys’ fees and reimbursement of Litigation Expenses, and if you did not exclude yourself from the Settlement Class, you had the opportunity to present your objections.
 Note that objections must have been filed by January 6, 2020.

 If you are a Settlement Class Member and you did not exclude yourself from the Settlement Class, you will be bound by any orders issued by the Court.
 Note that at the January 27, 2020 Settlement Fairness Hearing, the Court approved the Settlement and noted that an order would be entered.
 See Minutes.
+On May 26, 2020, the Court subsequently entered its Final Judgment and Order of Dismissal.
 Additionally, the Court approved an Order Awarding Attorneys’ Fees and Reimbursement of Litigation Expenses and an Order Approving Plan of Allocation; these Orders are available here.Back To Top

 To be potentially eligible for a payment from the proceeds of the Settlement, you must be a member of the Settlement Class and you must have timely completed and returned the Claim Form with adequate supporting documentation postmarked no later than March 4, 2020.
 A Claim Form was included with the Notice.
 Please retain all records of your ownership of and transactions in TrueCar common stock, as they may be needed to document your Claim.
 If you requested exclusion from the Settlement Class or did not submit a timely and valid Claim Form, you will not be eligible to share in the Net Settlement Fund.Back To Top

 The Court held a hearing on January 27, 2020 at 1:30 p.m. to decide whether to approve the Settlement.
 Here, the Court approved the Settlement and noted that an order would be entered.
 See Minutes.
+On May 26, 2020, the Court subsequently entered its Final Judgment and Order of Dismissal.
 Additionally, the Court approved an Order Awarding Attorneys’ Fees and Reimbursement of Litigation Expenses and an Order Approving Plan of Allocation; these Orders are available here.
 The Claims Administrator will complete the administration process and determine how much each Authorized Claimant is entitled to receive.
 Lead Counsel will then seek permission from the Court to distribute the Settlement Amount on a pro rata basis to Authorized Claimants.
 This may take several months.

 The $28,250,000.00 Settlement Amount and the interest earned thereon, while it is held in escrow before distribution, is referred to as the “Settlement Fund.”
 If you are entitled to a payment, your share of the Settlement Fund will depend on the number of members of the Settlement Class who submit valid Claim Forms (the “Authorized Claimants”).
 Payments will be calculated on a pro rata basis, meaning that the Settlement Fund (less all administrative costs, including the costs of notice, attorneys’ fees, and expenses) will be divided among the Authorized Claimants and distributed accordingly after the deadline for submission of Claim Forms has passed.